moritzmock/Artifact-Evaluation-Track---MADE-WIC/README.md

 ## Docker

 It is assumed that Docker is up and running at the local machine.
-With the following command the process can be started.
+With the following command, the process can be started.

 ```
 docker build -t aet . && docker run --name aet_c aet